anchit-chandran/ms-blog-langraphjs/blog.md

 });
 ```

-1. We compile the graph.
-2. We invoke the graph.
+1. We invoke the graph.
 We will be passing in a `State` object, but for now, we can leave it empty.
-3. We log the result to the console.
+2. We log the result to the console.

 Refresh your browser and check the console.
 You should see: